TVTower/TVTower/docs/manual_en.md

 Chat and Cheating
 =================

-The in-game-chat is called up with the "Enter" key.
-In the developer version, the chat can accept various commands.
-The command "/dev help" lists the applicable comands.
+Pressing the "Enter" key opens the chat where you can execute commands. "/dev help" lists the available comands - there are more in development mode ("/dev devkeys 1").
 For example, "/dev money 1 1000" will credit 1000 Euros to the account of the first player.

 Processes in the Background
 ===========================